crimx/observable-hooks/README.md

   )
 }

-// Logic can be tested like Epic in redux-observable function transformTypingStatus(event$) {
+// Logic is pure and can be tested like Epic in redux-observable function transformTypingStatus(event$) {
   return event$.pipe(
     switchMap(() =>